 Just like springs, the pulleys that operate them wear out over time.
 If your garage door pulley stops working properly, the fix will usually cost $85-$160.

 Broken garage door safety sensors may sense an obstruction that doesn’t exist or fail to sense an obstruction that is in the way.
 This is usually an easy fix, running you only around $85.

 7. Garage Door Replacement

 A door that’s way past its prime will likely require replacement rather than repair.
 Garage door replacement costs can vary, depending on the kind of door you’re getting and what kind of technician you hire to do the work.
 Prices range from $650 for a builder grade door installed by a handyman, to $2400 for a top-quality door installed by an insured contractor.
 If you have a custom-built garage door, the price will be even higher.

 For obvious reasons, it’s best to have an insured contractor replace your garage door.
 You can expect to pay an average of $1600 for this replacement.

 If it’s time to get your garage door repaired or replaced, contact Action Garage Door.
 Since garage doors are their only business, you can count on their team to get the job done right.
-Contact them today to learn about their garage door services in the Dallas, Fort Worth, Austin, Houston, and San Antonio areas.
+Contact them today to learn about their garage door services in the Dallas, Fort Worth, Austin, and Houston areas.